Science

 Target audience

-The training is mainly intended for students with a Bachelor's degree in Physics or Physics-Chemistry.
+The program is primarily intended for students with a bachelor's degree in physics or physics and chemistry.

 It welcomes Erasmus and Campus France students.